BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/bitcoin-for-devs_lesson06.md

 Public keys and encrypted messages can now be transmitted in the open and our key thief here, Charlie, will still be unable to read the contents of the message.

-Asymmetric cryptography is an incredibly powerful tool that can be used for a wide variety of applications.

-The first use case is using this technology to encrypt and decrypt messages!
-However, the bitcoin software makes use of this technology to sign and verify messages, or more specifically, transactions.
+The first use case is using this technology to encrypt and decrypt messages.
+However, the Bitcoin software makes use of this technology to sign and verify messages, or more specifically, transactions.

 &nbsp;
 <h3>ENCRYPTING VS. SIGNING VS. HASHING</h3>